jshttp/on-finished/README.md

 })

 onFinished(req, function (err) {
-  // if err, data is probably incomplete
+  // data is read unless there is err
 })
 ```